What Is A Licensed Insolvency Trustee (Trustee In Bankruptcy)?

 Licensed Insolvency Trustee – Conclusion

-Regardless if you are considering filing bankruptcy or a consumer proposal you need to seek out the advice of a LIT.
-They will present you with all of your relevant debt relief solutions.
-Trustees are highly regulated and are debt professionals – if you are looking for a trustee near you to assist you with a bankruptcy or consumer proposal, then look no further than Powell Associates Ltd for a personalized and quality service.
-We offer a free financial assessment to help you understand your options and pick the most appropriate debt solution for your situation.
+Licensed Insolvency Trustees are highly regulated and are debt professionals – if you are looking for a trustee near you to assist you with a bankruptcy or consumer proposal, then look no further than Powell Associates Ltd for a personalized and quality service.

 Angela Rodgers LIT